CHAPTER Rev 2400

 A tax preparer shall be deemed to have acted with willful neglect or

-(2) To comply with a department rule prescribing
+(2) To comply with a department administrative rule

-the appropriate tax treatment of an item contained in the business enterprise
+prescribing the appropriate tax treatment of an item contained in the business

 (e)

-The penalty provided in RSA 21-J:33-b, IV shall be applied when any part
+The penalty provided in RSA 21-J:33-b, IV shall be assessed when any

 (f)